-The list of conditions for refusal is exhaustive and the territorial body of the SMS cannot not invoke other reasons to reject the applications at this stage.
-Additionally, the territorial body of the SMS shall not examine the case on merits during the registration of the application.
+The list of conditions for refusal is exhaustive and the territorial body of the SMS can not invoke other reasons to reject the applications at this stage.
+Additionally, the territorial body of the SMS shall not examine the case on the merits during the registration of the application.

-However, there are cases when the territorial body of the SMS denied registering/lodging the application invoking the absence of the conditions provided for in Article 1(1,13) of the Law on Refugees, i.e., conditions required for refugees or persons in need of complementary protection.
-The Supreme Court emphasised that by denying registration for the mentioned reasons the SMS violated the procedure for reviewing a person's application, which led to erroneous and premature conclusions.94
+However, there are cases where the territorial body of the SMS denied registering/lodging the application invoking the absence of the conditions provided for in Article 1(1,13) of the Law on Refugees, i.e., the conditions required to be recognised as refugees or persons in need of complementary protection.
+In 2018, the Supreme Court emphasised that by denying registration for the mentioned reasons, the SMS violated the procedure for reviewing a person's application, which led to erroneous and premature conclusions.114

-When a person appeals the refusal to register and lodge the application within five working days and confirms the appeal, the SMS issues an MSID for three months.95 The appeal is confirmed with a copy of the complaint against the decision of the territorial body of the SMS with supporting documents of its sending or, in case of appeal in court, a copy of the statement of claim with a stamp of the court on its acceptance or a copy of the court decision to open proceedings or a duly executed court summons.96
+When a person appeals the refusal to register and lodge the application within five working days and confirms their appeal, the SMS issues an MSID for three months.115 The appeal is confirmed by, for the administrative review, providing a copy of the complaint against the decision of the territorial body of the SMS along with documents attesting the complaint has indeed been sent or, in case of appeal in court, i.e. for the judicial review, a copy of the statement of claim with a stamp of the court on its acceptance or a copy of the court decision to open proceedings or a duly executed court summons.116